Phuker/phuker.github.io/Readme.en.md

 # Enter your password after this command is started
 openssl enc -aes-256-cbc -pbkdf2 -pass stdin -in files.tar.gz -out files.tar.gz.enc

+# ------ Or ------

+# Combine the two commands above, the password is hard-coded into the command parameters
+tar --owner 0 --group 0 --numeric-owner -czvf - -C /path/to/static/dir . | openssl enc -aes-256-cbc -pbkdf2 -pass pass:YOUR_PASSWORD_123456 -in - -out files.tar.gz.enc
 ```

 - Upload `./files.tar.gz.enc` to your server